[BoDD logo]

 The powdered bark is sternutatory (Quisumbing 1951).

-(syns Bassia longifolia L., Illipe longifolia — of no botanical standing)
+[syns Bassia longifolia L., Illipe longifolia — of no botanical standing, Vidoricum longifolium (L.) Kuntze]

 The flowers are edible and are distilled to make a liquor.
 The leaves yield an essential oil.

-According to Record (1925) the moah wood or edelteak which Matthes and Schreiber (1914) identified as Illipe longifolia (or I. latifolia) was actually Paratecoma peroba.
+According to Record (1925) the moah wood or edelteak which Matthes and Schreiber (1914) identified as Illipe longifolia [or Illipe latifolia; see below] was actually Paratecoma peroba.
 All lists which include Bassia, Illipe and Madhuca as toxic woods appear to result from Matthes and Schreiber's error.
-Woods and Calnan (1976) suggest that the wood named moah (Pflanz 1908) may have been Flindersia.
-Schwartz et al. (1957) list the wood as irritant.
+Woods and Calnan (1976) suggest that the wood named moah (Pflanz 1908) may have been Flindersia australis.
 The statements of irritation re Madhuca indica above and M. parkii below are possibly irrelevant by reason of the error noted in the report of Matthes and Schreiber (1914).

 The thick sticky juice from the bark is irritant and workers with a meal derived from the plant can develop cellulitis of the hands and feet (Lewin 1962, Behl et al. 1966).